makersacademy/bowling-challenge/README.md

+Outstanding:
+New game functionality does not work properly.
+Some of the tests fail although the score is correct.

 AIM:
 Count and sum the scores of a bowling game for one player (in JavaScript).
 Create a nice interactive animated interface with jQuery.